JohanSamyn/gohg/README.md

 [Command Server](http://mercurial.selenic.com/wiki/CommandServer).
 The Command Server is available as of Mercurial version 1.9.

+The purpose is to make working with Mercurial as transparent and Go-like as possible.
+So gohg only passes your commands to Mercurial, and does not check them for validity, as that is done quite well by Mercurial itself.
+It returns any results - and/or error messages - from Mercurial 'as is'.
+Well, some results will eventually be wrapped in a more Go-like form, like changeset info for instance.

-It is as much an occasion for me to learn to work with Go.
+It is as much an occasion for me to experience working with Go :) .

 Please note that this tool is still in it's very early stages.
 If you have suggestions or requests please use the [issue tracker](https://bitbucket.org/gohg/gohg/issues?status=new&status=open).

 ### Compatibility

-The gohg library is developed with Go1 (go1.0.3) on Windows 7.
+I started developing the gohg library with Go1 (go1.0.1) on Windows 7, and upgraded to Go1.0.2 and Go1.0.3.
-It is also tested on Ubuntu 12.04 with the same version of Go1.
+It is also tested on Ubuntu 12.04 with the same version(s) of Go.
+When it was out I started using the Go1.1.1 version, on both platforms, and I didn't have to change anything.

 ### Dependencies

 Only Go and it's standard library.
-Though I'm using [gocov](https://github.com/axw/gocov) for checking test coverage.
+(Just using [gocov](https://github.com/axw/gocov) for checking test coverage.)

 ### Installation